-In 2021, Avista commenced the formal roll out of its strategic plan for the next five years.
-This plan will ensure the organisation continues to meet the highest standards in supporting service delivery.
+Avista launched its strategic plan for the next five years, which will ensure the organisation continues to meet the highest standards and influence the delivery of services.
 This Trustees Report seeks to provide a detailed overview of Avista's performance against its service objectives across a range of areas in 2021.
 Implementation of Avista's objectives and goals to support the successful delivery and target impact of Avista's strategy will continue across 2022 - 2025.